pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 	// will be ready for use by the Pod the next time that the scheduler
 	// tries to schedule it.
 	SelectedUser *metav1.OwnerReference

-	// When allocation is delayed, and the scheduler needs to
-	// decide on which node a Pod should run, it will
-	// ask the driver on which nodes the resource might be
-	// made available.
-To trigger that check, the scheduler
-	// provides the names of nodes which might be suitable
-	// for the Pod.
-Will be updated periodically until
-	// the claim is allocated.
-	PotentialNodes []string
-}

-// DriverSchedulingStatus contains information provided by the resource driver
-// while handling delayed allocation. type DriverSchedulingStatus struct {
-	// Only nodes matching the selector will be considered by the scheduler
-	// when trying to find a Node that fits a Pod.
-A resource driver can
-	// set this immediately when a ResourceClaim gets created and, for
-	// example, provide a static selector that uses labels.
-	//
-	// Setting this field is optional.
-If nil, all nodes are candidates.
-	SuitableNodes *core.NodeSelector

-	// A change of the PotentialNodes field triggers a check in the driver
-	// on which of those nodes the resource might be made available.
-It
-	// then excludes nodes by listing those where that is not the case in
-	// UnsuitableNodes.
-	//
-	// Nodes listed here will be ignored by the scheduler when selecting a
-	// node for a Pod.
-All other nodes are potential candidates, either
-	// because no information is available yet or because allocation might
-	// succeed.
-	//
-	// This can change, so the driver must refresh this information
-	// periodically and/or after changing resource allocation for some
-	// other ResourceClaim until a node gets selected by the scheduler.
-	UnsuitableNodes []string
 }

 // AllocationResult contains attributed of an allocated resource.